 Every day, problems are part of the workplace’s dynamics.
 Solving minor issues is indeed uncomplicated, but how about the major incidents impacting an organization’s safety, quality, and productivity?
-Unraveling the cause and applying accurate techniques for assessing the issue takes more than time.
+Unraveling the cause and applying accurate techniques like root cause analysis for assessing the issue takes more than time.

 To address these problems and prevent them from continuing, any delegated organizational teams must learn and use root cause analysis techniques.
 This method can lead to a more productive, efficient, and safer workplace.